Angular Signal Forms Part 1: Getting Started with the Basics

 }

-directive works directly with all standard HTML form elements like <input>
+The FormField directive works directly with all standard HTML form elements like <input>, <textarea>, and <select>.

-Let's start with a basic template that connects some of our form fields: We apply the directive to the HTML element by using the [control]
+Let's start with a basic template that connects some of our form fields: We apply the directive to the HTML element by using the [formField] property binding.

 <div>